aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 ## **C. Lab Execution**
+In this lab, we have set up pre-provisioned roles for you in the *Lab Setup* section.
+You will use these roles to perform tasks in the upcoming labs.
+The following roles have been created:
+* User roles
+    - ServiceCatalogAdministrator
+    <br> This role has AWSServiceCatalogAdminFullAccess policy associated with it.
+You can use this user for configuring and managing your AWS Service Catalog.
+    - ServiceCatalogEnduser
+    <br> This role has AWSServiceCatalogEndUserFullAccess policy associated with it.
+You will use this user for launching products from available catalog.
 ### Task 1.1- Provisioning EC2 from the EC2 console

 1. Log in using the Service Catalog end user in your AWS account.
 To do this, use the link provided in the CloudFormation `Outputs` from the *Lab Setup* section for the key `SwitchRoleSCEndUser`.